 Also in Run F2 is the macro {SENTRSTCUT}.
 Many of us just put 5NN explicitly in F2, but this macro is a little cleverer.
-It sends the signal report (nominally 5NN) but substitutes whatever cut number style you choose in the Configurer here.
+It sends the signal report (nominally 599, but can be modified from the Entry window on a per-QSO basis).
+This macro substitutes whatever cut number style you choose in the Configurer here (e.g 599 -> 5NN, 579 -> 57N, etc.).

-One fine point - you might think of putting the 5NN in your Sent Exchange - after all, everyone's 599, right?
+One fine point - you might think of putting the 5NN in your Sent Exchange in the Contest Setup dialog - after all, everyone's 599, right?
 Well, don't, because it will screw up your Cabrillo log.
-Just resign yourself to putting 5NN or {SENTRSTCUT} wherever you want it sent.
+Just resign yourself to putting 5NN or {SENTRSTCUT} in your function key messages wherever you want it sent.